qmlbook/qt6book/docs/ch06-controls/common-patterns.md

 ## Document Windows

 This example shows how to implement a desktop-oriented, document-centric user interface.
 The idea is to have one window per document.
 When opening a new document, a new window is opened.
-To the user, each window is a self contained world with a single document.
+To the user, each window is a self-contained world with a single document.

 ![Two document windows and the close warning dialog.](assets/interface-document-window.png)